Addressing nonlinearities in Monte Carlo: Introduction

-Still, MC cannot handle \emph{any} question to date.
-As a matter of fact, it has been identified early on that ``the extension of Monte Carlo methods to nonlinear processes may be impossible''\cite{Curtiss54} and it is a prevalent opinion nowadays that ``Monte Carlo methods are not generally effective for nonlinear problems mainly because expectations are linear in character''\cite{Kalos08} so that ``a nonlinear problem must usually be linearized in order to use Monte Carlo technique''\cite{Chatterjee14}.
-We are aware of only one attempt so far to bypass this failing: the proposition by Vajargah\cite{Vajargah07} or Dimov\cite{Dimov08} of using branching processes to solve Fredholm-type integral equations with polynomial nonlinearity.
+Nevertheless, MC has so far not been able to handle \emph{every} question.
+In fact, it was identified early on that ``the extension of Monte Carlo methods to nonlinear processes may be impossible''\cite{Curtiss54} and it is a prevalent opinion nowadays that ``Monte Carlo methods are not generally effective for nonlinear problems, mainly because expectations are linear in character''\cite{Kalos08}, so that ``a nonlinear problem must usually be linearized in order to use the Monte Carlo technique''\cite{Chatterjee14}.
+We are aware of only one attempt so far to bypass this failing: the recent proposal by the applied mathematics community\cite{Dimov08,Vajargah07,rasulov10,gobet16} to use branching processes\cite{skorokhod64} to solve Fredholm-type integral equations with polynomial nonlinearity.